LVT and PVC: What's Next?

 - Close the loop by being responsible for our products at the end of their life.

 Our team is always seeking ways to eliminate virgin materials from our products, while upholding the highest safety standards possible.
 Currently, our LVT products contain virgin PVC to ensure it does not contain harmful additives like phthalates, formaldehyde, heavy metals and any other ingredients that could contaminate our recycling system.
 You can find a breakdown of this information in the EPDs (Environmental Product Declaration) that are available for every product we offer.

-Along with this transparency, we are proud to share that our LVT is FloorScore certified for low offgassing (low VOCs).
-Each Interface Americas product is carbon neutral and installed with glue-free, near-zero VOC TacTiles® installation system.
-Our LVT products meet the Silver level of the NSF/ANSI 332 Sustainability Assessment for Resilient Floor Coverings as well.
+Along with this transparency, we are proud to share that our LVT is FloorScore certified for low off-gassing (low VOCs).
+Each Interface Americas product is carbon neutral and our LVT products also meet the Silver level of the NSF/ANSI 332 Sustainability Assessment for Resilient Floor Coverings.